The Centre to Impact AMR continues to achieve impact across many key areas. Learn more about the important work we do by clicking on the story links.

 We welcome Dr Fran Short as the newest Research Leader to join the Centre to Impact AMR.
 Fran is helping drive our One Health strategy towards the problem of AMR.

-Dr Jeremy Barr, Centre Leader, is awarded both the 'Faculty of Science Award for Research Excellence by an Early Career Researcher' and the 'Vice-Chancellor’s Award for Research Excellence by an Early Career Researcher (STEM)'.
+Dr Jeremy Barr, is awarded both the 'Faculty of Science Award for Research Excellence' by an Early Career Researcher' and the 'Vice-Chancellor’s Award for Research Excellence by an Early Career Researcher (STEM)'.

 We are excited to welcome education expert, Dr Karen Lambert, as a new Centre Leader.
 Karen will help drive our education campaign to raise awareness of domestic antimicrobial stewardship issues in the public arena.
 Karen is also investigating how we can educate preservice teachers to bring AMR issues into the classrooms.
 Welcome aboard Karen!

 The Centre hosted its second roundtable for 2021 titled 'COVID-19 media contexts and antimicrobial resistance communication".
-Media experts Angela Ndalianis (Director, Centre for Transformative Media Technologies, Swinburne University of Technology), Andy Ruddock (School of Media, Film and Journalism, Monash University) and Monique Lewis ( Griffth Centre for Social and Cultural Research, Griffth University) joined us for a vigorous discussion on 'How we can and should stage messages about AMR in COVID-19 media contexts'.
+Media experts Angela Ndalianis (Director, Centre for Transformative Media Technologies, Swinburne University of Technology), Andy Ruddock (School of Media, Film and Journalism, Monash University) and Monique Lewis (Griffith Centre for Social and Cultural Research, Griffith University) joined us for a vigorous discussion on 'How we can and should stage messages about AMR in COVID-19 media contexts'.
 A recording of the presentations can be found here.

 We are excited to announce we are joining the International Network for AMR Social Science in AMR!
 The Network is made up of key organizations focused on social science research and policy on antimicrobial resistance (AMR).
 It was initially created to coordinate academic input from social scientists for the Global AMR R&D Hub.
 INAMRSS functions as a network of networks, fostering international research collaboration by tying together research leaders from diverse regional, national, and international AMR research centers.